 A Pound Cake is made from equal portions of butter, egg, sugar and flour.
 The purest, oldest recipes contain nothing more than that.

-The recipe originally contained 1 pound each of butter, eggs, flour and sugar (about 8 large eggs weighing 2 oz each), thus the name "pound."
+The recipe originally contained 1 pound each of butter, flour, sugar and eggs (about 8 large eggs weighing 2 oz each), thus the name "pound."
 More modern recipes may vary what the "equal portion" is, and / or include baking powder, and some liquid such as milk or alcohol.

 In France, Brittany is particularly well-known for its Pound Cake.
 The French call Pound Cake "Quatre Quarts", which means "four fourths", referring to the equal portions of eggs, flour, sugar and butter.
 The French version is the same as the English, with even the modern French recipes reaching for baking powder, but in the French mind, there's less emphasis on the pound of each (which would be hard, considering that the French haven't used pounds since the 1780s), but rather equal portions.
 You start out by weighing how many eggs you are going to use, and then weigh out the same amounts of flour, sugar and butter.
 For instance, you'd weigh out 2 large eggs, and find that they come to 100 g.
 So you'd use 100 g each of flour, sugar and butter.
 (If the eggs weigh something like 95 g or 107 g, you round up or down to the nearest practical number to work with.)

 The French versions are more likely to have the egg whites beaten separately.
 English-speaking cooks tend to add the eggs whole.
-Both approaches have their positive point and downside: if you separate the eggs and beat the whites separately, you will get a lighter cake, but it will be less moist than a recipe in which the eggs were added whole.
+Both approaches have their pro and con: if you separate the eggs and beat the whites separately, you will get a lighter cake, but it will be less moist than a recipe in which the eggs were added whole.
 Whatever the approach, the eggs should be room temperature before starting so that more air will get into them.

 Recipes for Pound Cake or commercially-made Pound Cakes that say "all butter" aren't exactly accurate: if it were all butter, it would just be a block of butter weighing a pound.
 Obviously, there's other ingredients such as flour in these cakes.
 What they mean, though, is that for the fat, all butter was used, instead of other commercial fats such as margarine, etc.